The #AI Enabled Future of Work Requires Essential Human Skills

 October 30, 2018

-In my upcoming book on Artificial Intelligence for HR, the final chapter is dedicated to the future human skills of the workplace.
+In my new book on Artificial Intelligence for HR (debuted at #1 on the New and Noteworthy books on Amazon), the final chapter is dedicated to the future human skills of the workplace.
 As I worked through the research I realized there were some common themes that blended together across academic and industry research sources to highlight a handful of key soft skills that need to be prioritized in an automated workplace.

 The most important skill of the future isn’t coding or technical in nature.
 It’s the soft skills that will matter.

 –Jeff Weiner, CEO, LinkedIn

 In the research process my team and I identified five key skills that kept surfacing over and over again as critical differentiators in the “humans versus machines” future we’re inevitably moving towards.
 Those skills include:

 - Creativity — the ability to come up with novel ideas and innovations

 - Curiosity — being able to ask questions and seek new information

 - Collaboration — working closely with others to solve problems together